Fireworks Advice info

 new window).
 Make sure you take a look before lighting up this

-for breaching the storage requirements and a
+for breaching the storage requirements and a £5,000 fine for

-some Bedford schools to speak to children about the dangers of playing with
+schools to speak to children about the dangers of playing with

 fireworks.
 They are asking both children and parents to follow the

 following advice to ensure their bonfire night is a safe one: